Total distance: 75km. Elevation: 3206 m.

 Climbing in the Apennines

-We then begin the part that takes us into the Apennines proper.
-The path slowly climbs its 1000m drop in a forest composed first of pines then hardwoods and finally beeches.
-We arrive at the Passo dell'Osteria Bruciata after some panoramic views on the route taken.
-The place seems suitable for bivouac but it is too early and we have no water, so we continue to the nearest source.
-After recharging, we push to Mount Gazzaro, one of the highest points of the route (1125m, it's not madness either eh).
+We then begin the part which takes us into the Apennines proper.
+The path slowly climbs its 1000m in altitude in a forest composed first of pines then deciduous trees and finally beeches.
+We arrive at Passo dell'Osteria Bruciata after some panoramic views along the route.
+The place seems suitable for bivouac but it is too early and we have no water, so we continue towards the nearest source.
+After recharging, we push on to Mount Gazzaro, one of the highest points of the route (1125m, that's not crazy either).

 Bivouac at the viewpoint

 We find an ideal bivouac spot just before the summit, at the panoramic viewpoint.
-What's incredible is that the wind blows to dehorn the oxen at the top, but that we are miraculously protected!
-I'm afraid the wind will change during the night, but that won't be the case.
-We spend a very beautiful evening watching the flamboyant sunset over the entire chain of the Apennines.
+What's incredible is that the wind blows wildly at the summit, but we are miraculously protected!
+I'm afraid the wind will change during the night but that won't be the case.
+We spent a very beautiful evening watching the flamboyant sunset over the entire Apennine range.

 Day 3: Passo della Futa, Via Flaminia Militare, Madonna dei Fornelli